KXMD-TV: History

-Programming

-The KX network carries the CBS Overnight News (though with public service announcements instead of local commercials), while weekends simulcast the local weather conditions of North Dakota.
-All four stations provide a formal sign-off, including "The Star-Spangled Banner", at 1:05 a.m.
-CT/12:05 a.m.
-MT Tuesday through Saturday mornings and at 1:35 a.m.
-CT/12:35 a.m.
-MT on Sunday and Monday mornings.

-The North Dakota State Fair parade in Minot is aired live across the KX network every July as well as a July 4th Parade in Mandan.
+KX Television lost the CBS affiliation to KBMY and KMCY on August 1, 2026.
+KBMY–KMCY was one of two Forum-owned stations receiving CBS from Nexstar-owned stations in their markets.

 News operation

 KXMC produces local newscasts daily at 6 a.m., noon, 6 p.m. and 10 p.m.
 KXMC produces a morning show at 6 a.m., KX News Morning, and co-produces a 5 p.m. newscast with KXMB.
 Both are simulcast on all four stations.
 All of the local newscasts are broadcast in high definition.

 For many years, KXMD placed inserts into KXMC's newscasts.
 However, recent cutbacks have resulted in KXMD's operations being largely merged with those of KXMC, and local inserts have been eliminated.

 As a whole, KX Television has long trailed NBC North Dakota in the ratings by a significant margin; the main stations and their satellites are counted as one station for ratings and regulatory purposes.
 However, KXMC has historically been well ahead of KMOT in the ratings for the northern part of the market.
 This is largely because it is the only station airing a full schedule of local news for the northern part of the market.
 Also, KX News Morning has recently surged well ahead of NBC North Dakota's Country Morning Today—the first time in recent memory that NBC North Dakota has lost consecutive ratings periods in any time slot.